exograph/exograph/graphiql/README.md

-# GraphiQL interface to Claytip
+# GraphiQL interface to Exograph

 This is essentially an app with a few customization around the [`GraphiQL` component](https://github.com/graphql/graphiql/tree/main/packages/graphiql).